algolia/autocomplete/packages/website/docs/sources.md

 Called when an item is selected.

-### `onHighlight`
+### `onActive`

 > `(params: { state: AutocompleteState, ...setters, event: Event, item: TItem, itemInputValue: string, itemUrl: string, source: AutocompleteSource }) => void`

-Called when an item is selected.
+Called when an item is active.

-You can trigger different behaviors with a mouse highlight and a keyboard highlight based on the `event`.
+You can trigger different behaviors if the item is active following a mouse event or a keyboard event based on the `event` param.

 ### `templates` (specific to `@algolia/autocomplete-js`)